PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a new opportunity as a Junior Software Developer in Belgium in the surroundings of Brussels,
-- Deepening my knowledge of software development by building small projects and consulting documentation and videos.
+- Deepening my knowledge of software development by building projects and taking courses.
+Currently working on the [Sketchofil](https://github.com/PhilemonPhilippin/Sketchofil-repo) project.

 ## Projects

+### ✏️ Sketchofil

+I'm currently working on a new web application project, the aim of which is to bring people together around a theme: draw a sketch every day, share it and discuss it in a positive and encouraging atmosphere during our journey of learning to draw.

+It is a work in progress.
+More info here : [Sketchofil](https://github.com/PhilemonPhilippin/Sketchofil-repo)

 ### 🍽️ Kitchen